Get your feed working harder

 - What is your current campaign spend on these keywords?

 - Does at least one of your items show up when you run this search?

 - When running a manual search, do PLAs show up for this keyword?

-This is not a one-time process.
-You need to continually address your keywords, ensuring titles and descriptions are up-to-date.
+This isn’t a one-time process.
+You need to continually address your keywords, always making sure titles and descriptions are up to date.

 Optimise Your Google Shopping Feed with Upp.

 Book your Free Audit with us and get unparalleled analysis and actionable insight into your Google Shopping performance.